-There are four stages to the JIB 2017 Apprenticeship Scheme.
+There are up to four stages to the JIB 2017 Apprenticeship Scheme.

-Appendix B should be referred to for guidance on the staged requirements of the apprenticeship programme undertaken for the apprenticeship qualification structure in the chosen occupation.
+Appendix B should be referred to for guidance on the staged requirements of the apprenticeship programme in the chosen occupation.

 The Stage 1 apprentice is the usual entry point in the JIB 2017 Apprenticeship Scheme.